AnyChart/docs.anychart.com/Gauges/Linear_Gauge.md

 scaleBar.colorScale(scaleBarColorScale);
 ```

-Also, you can customize the height of the scale bar in different points by using the {api:anychart.core.linearGauge.ScaleBar#points}points(){api} method and specifying the relative height of three control points – see {api:anychart.core.linearGauge.ScaleBar.ControlPoint}{api}:
+Also, you can customize the height of the scale bar in different points by using the {api:anychart.core.linearGauge.ScaleBar#points}points(){api} method and specifying the relative height of three control points – see {api:anychart.core.linearGauge.ScaleBar.ControlPoint}anychart.core.linearGauge.ScaleBar.ControlPoint{api}:

 ```
 // set the relative height of the control points of the scale bar